Jstar2/Data_To_file.txt/README.md

 # Data_To_file.txt
-Data saving and retrieving to text file.
+Data saving and retrieving to text file in simple command line interface.

+Make sure to change file path in service class it is marked clearly.

+A simple data writing and retriving from txt file.

+Other methods could be added as this project is simple concept for demonstration.